RoseCityRobotics/common_platform/docs/source/operations/keyboard_teleoperation.md

 Before starting keyboard teleoperation, ensure you have:

 1. **Discovery Server Running**: See [Discovery Server Setup](discovery_server.md) for setup instructions
-2. **Robot Powered On**: Ensure your robot is powered and connected
+2. **Robot Powered On**: Ensure your both the Pi and Teensy are powered and connected
 3. **Network Connectivity**: Verify connection between your computer and the robot

 -----